trustyai-explainability/llama-stack-provider-trustyai-fms/README.md

 ## Running demos

+To run the demos in full, there is a need to deploy the orchestrator and detectors on Openshift, unless you have access to the necessary routes of the deployed services.
+If you do not have access to these routes, follow
+[Part A below](#part-a-openshift-setup-for-the-orchestrator-and-detectors) to set them up.

+Subsequently, to create a local llama stack distribution, follow [Part B below](#part-b-setup-to-create-a-local-llama-stack-distribution-with-external-trustyai_fms-remote-safety-provider)

-### Openshift setup for the orchestrator and detectors
+### Part A. Openshift setup for the orchestrator and detectors

 The demos require deploying the orchestrator and detectors on Openshift.